Blocked Defense Witnesses

 Andreas Antonopoulos is a best-selling author, speaker, educator and one of the world’s foremost Bitcoin experts.

 His testimony would have explained to the jury a number of technically complex and abstract concepts involving Bitcoin and countered certain aspects of Yum’s testimony, particularly the massive spreadsheet he produced mid-trial.
 Antonopoulos would have highlighted defects in Yum’s description of Bitcoin mechanics, in his definition of important terminology, and in his forensic analysis of bitcoin addresses.
 Also, he would have distinguished principles of ownership, control, and access related to Bitcoin wallets in counterpoint to the flawed conclusions in Yum’s testimony.

 Steven Bellovin is a Computer Science professor at Columbia University and a leading expert on computer networking and internet security.

 Bellovin’s testimony would have addressed a number of technical computer and internet-related issues which the defense was prevented from addressing during cross-examination.
 Those matters included general principles of internet security and vulnerabilities, PHP computer programming, forensic memory analysis, general issues related to linux-based operating systems, and principles of public key cryptography.
-Each of these issues was significantly implicated in the testimony of government witnesses, as well as in the evidence related to the government’s forensic examination and analysis of Ross’s laptop.
+Each of these issues was significantly implicated in the testimony of the government’ witnesses, as well as in the evidence related to the prosecution’s forensic examination and analysis of Ross’s laptop.

-Turner succeeded in having Judge Forrest gag the defense, and both Bellovin and Antonopolous were not allowed to testify.
+The prosecution succeeded in having the presiding judge gag the defense, and both Bellovin and Antonopolous were not allowed to testify.
 She ruled that “it would be…unfair to make the government prepare to cross-examine expert witnesses on short notice.”